Politics of Guernsey: Political parties and elections

-Guernsey has three political parties: the Alliance Party Guernsey, the Guernsey Party, and the Guernsey Partnership of Independents.
+Guernsey has three political parties: the Alliance Party Guernsey, the Guernsey Party, and Forward Guernsey.
 The Alliance Party was registered in February 2020 and was the first party to be formed on the Island.
 A third registered party, the Guernsey Partnership of Independents, claims not to be a party in the conventional sense as its members are free to set their own manifestos which may differ from the party manifesto, and are not subject to the whip.

 The 1948 Reform Law resulted in the 12 Jurats and 10 Parish Rectors no longer forming part of the States of Deliberation, their place being taken by 12 Conseillers holding office for 6 years, elected by the States of Election.

 In 2000 there were 33 Deputies elected with three-year mandates, and 12 Conseillers representing the Bailiwick, serving terms of six years, with half being elected every three.
 The Conseiller system was scrapped for the 2004 election.

 In the 2004, 2008 and 2012 elections there were 45 Deputy seats for election.
 From 2016 the number of Deputy seats was reduced to 38.

 In addition there are two representatives of the States of Alderney in the States of Guernsey.